Frequently Asked Questions

 - Migrate to another source that does not have duplicates.
 For more information on how to migrate a manga, see the migration guide.

-# Why are some cover thumbnails corrupted, white, or showing a broken page?
+# Why are some cover thumbnails corrupted, white, showing a broken page, or wrong?

 The thumbnail download likely did not complete correctly.
 To fix this, refresh covers in settings.

 Refresh your covers by going to→ → then pressing Refresh library manga covers.

-# Why have some manga chapters been marked as unread when I haven't touched them?
+# Why have some manga chapters been marked as unread when I have not touched them?

 The URLs of the manga chapters have changed, so Tachiyomi detects the chapter(s) as new chapters.

 # Why can I not see sources that I have installed?